 I love tutoring and teaching!
 I graduated from Dartmouth College, and then got a Masters in Education.
 I've taught every age from Kindergarten to adult, and a wide range of subjects including reading, Italian, math, ACT prep, and public speaking.
 I love helping people of all ages learn skills and build confidence in whatever area they choose, and I can't wait to get started working with you.
 A little bit more about me: I was born and raised in Seattle Washington, where I played piano, volunteered at the Aquarium, and got my start tutoring elementary school kids in reading through a non-profit.
 I went to Dartmouth for undergrad, then moved to New Orleans to teach.
 I just moved to Denver where I absolutely love the mountains and the weather.
 In my spare time, I enjoy reading (especially fiction, including children's literature), cooking (especially healthy food and New Orleans favorites), and exploring my creative side with writing and drawing.
 Someday, I would like to write a children's book.
 What's your dream?

-Dartmouth College - BA, Linguistics
+Undergraduate Degree: Dartmouth College - Bachelor in Arts, Linguistics

-SUNY at Binghamton - MS, Education
+Graduate Degree: SUNY at Binghamton - Master of Science, Education

 SAT Math: 740